MicrosoftDocs/connected-spaces/articles/cameras-add-skills.md

 ## Manage your skills

 Use the **Skills** page to view all the skills created for your space.
-For each skill, the page shows the camera image, friendly name, type of skill (Area, Entries, or Queue), whether the skill is active or inactive, and the date the skill was last updated.

 ![Screenshot of skills page showing multiple skills.](media/skill-edit.JPG "Screenshot of skills page showing multiple skills")